Evaluating Zero-Shot and One-Shot Adaptation of Small Language Models in Leader-Follower Interaction: INTRODUCTION

 \section{INTRODUCTION}

 As human-robot interaction (HRI) evolves in healthcare and assistive domains, systems are transitioning from executing simple commands to managing complex dyadic coordination~\cite{asadi2025redrawing, Adebayo2026dyadic, tschida2025exploring}.
 The primary goal of assistive robotics is to leverage user autonomy.
 However, effective assistance often requires the robot to intervene or take initiative when the user needs guidance or orientation.
 In scenarios such as indoor navigation in hospitals or clinics, the robot may need to guide the person to a location or be asked to accompany the person to help her when they reaches the desired location.
+Additionally, such systems can support remote homecare solutions, particularly in rural areas, for example for elderly coffee farmers in Brazil.
 In either case, the interaction is effectively modeled through the leader--follower paradigm~\cite{Takai2025leaderfollower}.
 In these contexts, role specialization enables the dyad to achieve superior task performance, provided that the robot can accurately determine when to lead, providing direction or proactive support, and when to follow, preserving the user's agency and intended pace~\cite{noormohammadi2025human, kwon2019influencing}.
 Once classified, this role serves as a high-level trigger for the robot's underlying control architecture, determining whether to execute a proactive guidance policy or a reactive, impedance-based following policy.

 Establishing a robust communication channel for this mixed-initiative dialogue is essential to avoid coordination breakdowns and ensure therapeutic or supportive success~\cite{bonarini2020communication}.
-Natural language has emerged as a preferred interface for this negotiation, as it reduces the unnatural feel of the interaction and increases user acceptance by allowing for fluid, conversational role selection~\cite{zubiaga2024natural, cherakara-etal-2023-furchat}.
+Natural language has emerged as a preferred interface for human-robot voice dialogue, as it reduces the unnatural feel of the interaction and increases user acceptance by allowing for fluid, conversational communication~\cite{zubiaga2024natural, cherakara-etal-2023-furchat}.
 While Large Language Models (LLMs) have shown significant promise in interpreting the linguistic ambiguity and context-dependent nature of such requests~\cite{wang2024lami, lim2024enhancing}, their deployment on mobile assistive platforms is frequently hindered by high latency, significant power consumption, and a reliance on stable internet connectivity~\cite{dhar2024empirical}.

 These constraints necessitate the adoption of Small Language Models (SLMs) optimized for edge computing.
 Unlike their larger counterparts, SLMs offer the benefits of being internet-independent and significantly faster, maintaining the real-time responsiveness required for safe and natural HRI without the prohibitive resource demands of massive architectures~\cite{kim_small_2025, yan2025we}.